 Follow Not a Nomad blog on Bloglovin', the easiest way to keep up with your favorite blogs.Follow

-Where to go on a road trip through Tuscany & Umbria
+Where to go in Tuscany on a road trip in 7 days

 First stop on the roadtrip was Florence – no trip to Tuscany would be complete without it, and after going, I understand why: Florence is beautiful, colorful, and delicious.
 Florence is especially known for Bistecca alla Florentina, the local way to prepare a T-Bone steak.
 In short, you get 1-1.5kg of meat, cooked rare, and served up all for you.
 If you’re not carnivorous, Florence is also famous for gelato within Italy.